yjf-GitHub/yjf_repository/readme/README.md

 $ ./builder.sh -d [packages_path] -a
 ```

-## Demo: Compile the hello_world package for AR750
+**Demo: Compile the helloworld package for AR750**

-1.Enter the SDK directory of clone GL.iNet and download the SDK of corresponding platform of AR750
+1.Enter the sdk directory of clone GL.iNet and download the sdk of corresponding platform of AR750
 ```
 $ cd sdk
 $ ./download.sh ar71xx-1806
 ```

-2.Compile the `example/hello_world` package for the ar71xx-1806 package.The compiled packages will be located in the `sdk/1806/ar71xx/bin/packages/mips_24kc/base` folder
+2.Compile the helloworld package for the ar71xx-1806 platform.The compiled packages will be located in the `sdk/1806/ar71xx/bin/packages/mips_24kc/base` folder
 ```
-$ ./builder.sh -d example/hello_world -t ar71xx-1806
+$ ./builder.sh -d example/helloworld -t ar71xx-1806
 ```

-1.If you want to compile the hello_world package for all platforms, enter the following command
+1.If you want to compile the helloworld package for all platforms, enter the following command
 ```
-$ ./builder.sh -d example/hello_world -a
+$ ./builder.sh -d example/helloworld -a
 ```

 2.Compiling packages for all platforms for the first time is slow,so it can be done in steps.

-Use `./builder.sh [option]` to download the SDKS for all platforms.
+Use `./builder.sh [option]` to download the sdks for all platforms.
 Execute again `./builder.sh -d [packages_path] -a`

-## (2) Official compilation method
+## 2.Official compilation method

 1.Place your package in `sdk/<version>/<target>/package/`, then run: